 I am enrolled in the Medicare Exchange with an HRA.
 How long do I have to request reimbursement from the date-of-service?

-I am retired with Medicare.
-I will be transitioning to the Medicare Exchange.
-May I keep the PEBP Dental plan?
+I am retired with Medicare and will be transitioning to the Medicare Exchange.
+May I keep the PEBP dental plan?

-An otherwise eligible retiree who has Tricare for Life and Medicare Parts A and B will not be required to enroll in a medical plan through the Medicare Exchange.
-However, before PEBP will authorize the Years of Service HRA funding, PEBP will require a copy of the retiree’s military ID card and Medicare Parts A and B card.
+An otherwise eligible retiree who has TRICARE for Life and Medicare Parts A and B will not be required to enroll in a medical plan through the Medicare Exchange.
+However, before PEBP will authorize the Years of Service HRA funding, PEBP will require a copy of the retiree’s military ID card (front and back) and Medicare Parts A and B card.

 How do I notify Medicare that I have current group drug coverage through my employer since I am 65 but an active employee?